 Local enterprise Mutu allows you to rent and lend items from people around you within our user-friendly app.
 If you aren’t into sharing then buy second hand!
 Often items are better made than now days and a lot more unique and interesting.

 Another big consumerism and waste maker is fast fashion.
 Clothes no longer last years but only a season and we’ve gotten okay with buying items that only get used a couple of times.
 How much of your wardrobe do you actually wear?
 10% is my guess.
 Buying less, buying quality that lasts, buying local and repairing are the main solutions.
+Some good info on Fast Fashion can be found at Tear Fund and they've just put out their Ethical Fashion Guide with ratings 2021.
 A cool community initiative that teaches you to repair, sew and about sustainable fashion is New Brighton Stitch-o-match

 If you’re not into sewing then definitely buy second-hand.
 There are many great second hand places around, a great local FB Group is Second Hand Christchurch and even a Map for Greater Christchurch or New Zealand wide Directory